rmehrizi/multi-view-pose-estimation/README.md

 ## Training
 Training is performed in two steps: <br />
 ###### First Step (single-view):
-1- Edit options/base-options to set "exp_id" to "single-view" . <br />
-2- Edit genlist.py to set path-to-data and generate training/validation lists for single view images.
+1- Edit genlist.py to set path-to-data and generate training/validation lists for single view images.
-3- Edit train.py to set path-to-data and run it to train the model (2 blocks) and save the best model in exp/single-view <br />
+2- Edit train.py to set path-to-data and run it to train the model (2 blocks) and save the best model in exp/single-view <br />
 ```
 cd multi-view-pose-estimation
 python train.py
 ```
-###### Second Step (single-view):
+###### Second Step (multi-view):
-1- Edit options/base-options to set "exp_id" to "multi-view" . <br />
-2- Edit options/train-options to set "lr" to 0.0001 and "nEpochs" to 5 . <br />
+1- Edit options/train-options to set "lr" to 0.0001 and "nEpochs" to 5 . <br />
-3- Edit train4view.py to set path-to-data and change both "demo_mode" and "validation_mode" to "False".
+2- Edit train4view.py to set path-to-data and change both "demo_mode" and "validation_mode" to "False".
-4- Run train4view.py to train the model (4 blocks) and save the best model in exp/multi-view <br />
+3- Run train4view.py to train the model (4 blocks) and save the best model in exp/multi-view <br />
 ```
 cd multi-view-pose-estimation
 python train4view.py